OutSystems/docs-odc/src/eap/reference/built-in-functions/text.md

 ## EncodeUrl

 Replaces all non-alphanumeric characters in a string, i.e. characters outside of the [0-9a-zA-Z] range, so that you can safely use it in URL parameter values.
-Use this function to build URLs in your app that may contain content provided by end users, e.g. when dynamically building URLs to an external site.
+Use this function to build URLs in your app that may contain content provided by end-users, e.g. when dynamically building URLs to an external site.

 Available in: